10 free things to do in Cornwall this summer

 Check out someone else’s dahlias

-The National Dahlia Collection grows 1600 + varieties of dahlias, many of which it also sells, as well as a two acre display garden located close to the A30 just outside Penzance with views overlooking St Michael’s Mount.
-The garden is free to visit and perfect for scoping out ideas for your garden.
+The National Dahlia Collection grows 1600 + varieties of dahlias, many of which it also sells.
+It also used to have a two acre display garden located close to the A30 just outside Penzance with views overlooking St Michael’s Mount, which was free to visit and perfect for scoping out ideas for your garden – in May 2021 the collection was relocated to the Kehelland Trust near Treswithian Downs, Camborne.
 Trenance Gardens in Newquay is also free to visit.

 If you’re up for spending just a few more quid and making a day of it, Cornwall has a plethora of gardens to choose from – our favourites include Trebah, at Mawnan Smith, which also has a stunning beach at the bottom and Tremenheere Sculpture Garden near Penzance, as well as everyone’s potting shed of dreams at The Lost Gardens of Heligan (booking essential for all).